Back to blog

 • No enterprise features

-It's already on your Mac.
+Apple Screen Sharing is already on your Mac.
 Open Finder, click a shared Mac in the sidebar, hit "Share Screen."
 Zero setup.
-For quick local-network tasks — checking a file on your iMac from your MacBook — it's hard to beat the convenience.
+For quick local-network tasks — checking a file on your iMac from your MacBook — it is hard to beat the convenience.

 But Apple's Screen Sharing uses the ancient VNC protocol.
 No hardware video encoding.
 No modern compression.
-Over the internet, it's borderline unusable.
-Even on a local network, you'll notice the compression artifacts and sluggish cursor.
-It's fine for the occasional quick check, but not for sustained work.
+Over the internet, it is borderline unusable.
+Even on a local network, you will notice the compression artifacts and sluggish cursor.
+It is fine for the occasional quick check, but not for sustained work.

 Pros